FAQs for equipment applicants

 If the same department is applying for a second shipment, your application should include a clear explanation of your rationale for re-applying.

-An application can only be submitted by and on behalf of an eligible subdivision (usually an academic department), and it must be clear that the benefits would extend beyond a single individual, research group, or project.
+No. Individuals, lab groups, and research projects are not eligible to apply on their own.
+Applications can only be submitted on behalf of an eligible subdivision (usually an academic department), and it must be clear that the benefits would extend beyond a single individual, research group, or project.

 Instrumental Access is the best fit for institutions with diverse needs in the disciplines we support (biology, chemistry, and closely allied fields) who can make use of what we can supply: a shipping container full of equipment and supplies.